 The Solar Bill of Rights came out of the gates strong, thanks to you

-In February, homeowners, renters, farmers and school officials joined a bipartisan team of lawmakers on the steps of the State Capitol to launch the campaign, with freshly written legislation to codify the Solar Bill of Rights into law (text of bill as originally introduced).
+In February, homeowners, renters, farmers and school officials joined a bipartisan team of lawmakers on the steps of the State Capitol to launch the campaign, with freshly written legislation to codify the Solar Bill of Rights into law (Text of the bill as originally introduced – Section 4(c) is the guts of the bill).

 Grassroots support propels Solar Bill of Rights to early victory over industry lobbyists